LindaNSIP/usecases/docs/common/qbe_or_service_paths.md

 6. In case the query can be realised as either SP or QBE, the following considerations apply:

--   Each service path needs to be implemented separately.
+-   Each Service Path needs to be implemented separately.
 The QBE for an object needs to be implemented only once.
-So if there are multiple service paths for an object X, QBE involves less resources to be managed.
+So if there are multiple Service Paths for an object X, QBE involves less resources to be managed.
--   Each service path has its own ACL.
+-   Each Service Path has its own ACL.
 The QBE for an object involves a single ACL.
 So if there needs to be differential authorisation for different elements n the object, the QBE needs additional resources to be implemented, to managed access to elements at a